ssspetrovic/flappy-bird-ga/README.md

 python main.py
 ```

-This command starts the Flappy Bird game, where a population of birds is trained using the NEAT algorithm to navigate through obstacles.
+This command initiates the Flappy Bird game, where a population of birds undergoes training via the NEAT algorithm, showcasing the evolution of intelligent behaviors.

 ## Configuration